-1. Attend Monthly Meetings (minimum 7 out of 9 meetings):
+1. Attend Monthly Meetings:

-Monthly meetings are held once a month during the academic year (September- May).
-The meetings will include activities that motivate and prepare students for higher education opportunities.
-The dates, times, and locations are determined during summer planning each year with Parent Alliance Leadership to best suit the needs of members.
+4-6 monthly meetings are held per program year (April-May).
+Meetings will include activities that motivate and prepare students for higher education opportunities.
 The meetings will usually last 2 hours.
-Achievers are expected to attend at least 7 out of the 9 meetings.
+Members are expected to arrive promptly at 9:00 a.m.
+Students who arrive 30 mins after the meeting start time will not receive attendance credit.
 2 excused absences are permitted and should be brought to the attention of the McKnight Center of Excellence Director.
-Failure to attend the 7 meetings will result in the Achiever becoming inactive in the Society.
+Failure to meet attendance expectations will result in the Achiever becoming inactive in the Society.
 Inactive Achievers are prohibited from participating in any NAS events or activities.